alextanhongpin/ideas/evolutionary-architecture.md

 The sum of all services SLAs is the architecture SLAs.
 The architecture SLAs indicates whether it is healthy or not.
 Components affecting the architecture SLAs should be removed.

+## Canary and Blue/Green deployment and A/B Testing

+Canary and blue/green deployment differs a little.
+The idea of runnning multiple versions can be extended and measured.

+## Bandit Algorithm and Feature toggle

+Bandit algorithm + traffic shifting can be used to test features in production.